ArminAttarzadeh/Sample-Based_RL_Gym/README.md

 ![Environment Animation](figures/taxi.gif)
-*Animation of the Taxi-v3 environment.*

 ![Methods Comparison](figures/sample_based.JPG)
-*Comparison of different methods implemented.*

 This project implements and trains sample-based reinforcement learning (RL) algorithms from scratch in Python, using the Taxi-v3 environment from OpenAI's Gym.
 The focus is on analyzing the performance of different algorithms, including Monte Carlo methods and Temporal Difference (TD) methods such as Q-learning and SARSA.

 ## Methods Implemented